giantswarm/docs/src/content/ui-api/management-api/crd/clusters.cluster.x-k8s.io.md

 </div>
 <div class="property-body">
 <div class="property-meta">
-<span class="property-type">string</span>
+<span class="property-type">object</span>

 </div>

 <div class="property-description">
-<p>Phase represents the current phase of cluster actuation.
-E.g. Pending, Running, Terminating, Failed etc.</p>
+<p>InfrastructureRef is a reference to a provider-specific resource that holds the details for provisioning infrastructure for a cluster in said provider.</p>

 </div>